 Simply put, online reputation management combines traditional marketing and public relations with search engine marketing; it involves managing the search engine results to protect your company’s brand reputation from negative exposure online.
 Keep in mind that online searchers rarely view more than 2 pages of search engine results, so high rankings for good publicity are the ultimate goals, which will in turn push any bad publicity down the search engine listings and out of public view.

 Knowing what’s being said about your brand, products and services online is only the first step to effective online reputation management.
 Based on what you hear, you need to be equipped to effectively take action.
-Contact one of our Internet Consultants today to implement an effective WSI Online Reputation Management plan for your business.

 Gain valuable insights into the latest internet marketing trends by subscribing to our WSI Internet Franchise blog.